 Mapbox Countries v1

-This vector tileset reference document includes information to help you style the data in the Mapbox Countries v1 tileset.
+This tileset reference document includes information to help you use the data in the Mapbox Countries v1 tileset.

 Mapbox Countries v1 is a Mapbox-provided vector tileset that includes country level polygons from the Mapbox Boundaries premium tileset.
 Anyone can use the Mapbox Countries tileset to add global administrative country boundaries to maps and data visualizations.